chivoi/cassandra/README.md

 - Display goodbye message
 - Display greeting message
 - Handles Standard error and Validation Error
-- Handles fivr command line arguments
+- Handles five command line arguments
 - With -f argument the fortuneteller can be renamed from Cassandra to anything you like
 - With -h argument, parses the README file in customized colour scheme
 - Responsive: changes the ascii header font and adds/removes ascii image depending on a width of a terminal screen, changes the size of the fortune box depending on the screen size.